 ✔ Dental crowns cost between $800 – $3,000 per tooth.

-✔ Prices depend on material, dentist, and insurance.
+✔ Prices depend on the material, dentist, and insurance.

 ✔ Insurance may cover 50% or more of the cost.